 - Trail mix, which could include nuts, fruit, chocolate

-- Fruits like an apple, if it won’t freeze, which provide simple sugars and pepsin.
-Since the fiber in fruit competes with the sugar, the blood sugar will not go as high.
+- Fruits like an apple, if they won’t freeze, provide simple sugars and pepsin.
+Since the fiber in fruit competes with sugar, the blood sugar will not go as high.

-I asked Kristin about dried fruit as well because it’s less prone to freezing than fresh fruit.
-Since typically the fiber is extracted from dried fruit, the sugar is what’s left.
+I also asked Kristin about dried fruit because it’s less likely to freeze than fresh fruit.
+Since typically, the fiber is extracted from dried fruit, the sugar is what’s left.
 Thus, she recommends using dried fruits in small amounts.

-Additionally, if you’re heading out for more than an hour of snowshoeing or another winter activity, try for a slow-burning, nutritious breakfast option such as oatmeal and a protein shake before hitting the trail.
-The fiber and protein take a while to break down and are also easy to digest.
+Additionally, if you’re heading out for over an hour of snowshoeing or another winter activity, try a slow-burning, nutritious breakfast option such as oatmeal and a protein shake before hitting the trail.
+The fiber and protein take a while to break down and are easy to digest.

 Exercising and being active in the winter tend to burn more calories than activity in the summer because our body is working harder to keep us warm.
 However, that doesn’t mean that you’ll want to overeat or change the number of calories to compensate.

 Thus, your body’s nutrient requirements stay relatively the same throughout the year.
-So unless you are dramatically ramping up your exercise, like ultra-marathoners, your nutrition will remain the same.
+So your nutrition will remain the same unless you are dramatically ramping up your exercise, like ultra-marathoners.

 For additional tips about snowshoeing snacks and fueling yourself for outdoor activities all year long, check out the following video from Christine Blanchette at Run With It and Kara Marshall at Kara Dietitian.